 Adderall is a central nervous system stimulant composed of amphetamine and dextroamphetamine.
 It has a relatively high success rate of around 70 to 80 percent for individuals with ADHD.

-Adderall is commonly used to treat ADHD and narcolepsy, but it has also been shown to be useful in the treatment of depression.
+Adderall is commonly used to treat ADHD and narcolepsy, but it has also been shown to be useful in the treatment of depression particularly when used to augment other SSRI medication.
 Potential side effects include the following:

 - Loss of appetite

 - Compromised sleep